MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/plan-connect-userprincipalname.md

 - On-premises mailNickName attribute
 - Prefix of primary SMTP address
 - Prefix of on-premises mail attribute
-- Prefix of on-premises userPrincipalName attribute/Alternate sign-in ID
+- Prefix of on-premises userPrincipalName attribute/Alternate login ID
 - Prefix of secondary smtp address

 When the updates to a user object are synchronized to the Microsoft Entra tenant, Microsoft Entra ID updates the MailNickName attribute value only in case there's an update to the on-premises mailNickName attribute value.

 > [!IMPORTANT]
-> Microsoft Entra ID recalculates the UserPrincipalName attribute value only in case an update to the on-premises UserPrincipalName attribute/Alternate sign-in ID value is synchronized to the Microsoft Entra tenant.
+> Microsoft Entra ID recalculates the UserPrincipalName attribute value only in case an update to the on-premises UserPrincipalName attribute/Alternate login ID value is synchronized to the Microsoft Entra tenant.
 >
 > Whenever Microsoft Entra ID recalculates the UserPrincipalName attribute and the user has an Exchange license assigned, the new UserPrincipalName value is also added as a secondary smtp proxy address.
 >